Probate Q&A Series

 • Ask for a Guardian ad Litem: Protect minor beneficiaries through court appointment.

-• Consider a Receiver: Secure estate assets immediately with court-appointed control.
+• Consider a collector or special administrator: Secure estate assets immediately with court-appointed control.

 • Attend Hearings and Mediate: Stay engaged in probate hearings and explore settlement where possible.